jengelhart0/csci3081_flashphoto/README.md

 algorithmic comments.
 If you have questions on the level we are expecting, look at the iteration 1/iteration 2 base code.
 If you still have questions, see John.

-## Configuration steps
+## Configuration requirements
 Configuration (via auto tools) is how a large project bootstraps itself; that is, figures out how to build itself on a given platform.
 For us, this means figuring out how to build the external libraries on your machine.

 Configuration only happens once, after you checkout something from git.

-To configure the project you will need to do the following:
+In the config folder, we have given you the building blocks for how to create a configuration process for your project, and integrate it with your build process.
+For our example config, to configure the project you could do something like this:

     cd config
-    autoconf configure.ac > configure
-    chmod +x configure
     ./configure --enabled-shared=no --libdir=$(realpath ../lib) --prefix=$(realpath ../ext)

 Those lines do the following: